godpgf/my_paper/MoESA/MoESA.md

 ## 5.Conclusion
 ​	In this paper,  an effective light reflection facial anti-spoofing network is proposed.
 The key novelty of our method is the combination of  Mixture-of-Experts and Special Attention, which significantly improve the accuracy and reliability of anti-spoofing system against unlimited 2D presentation attacks.
-Extensive experiments on public benchmark and our dataset show that MoESA is superior to the state of the art methods.
+Extensive experiments on public benchmark and our dataset show that MoEA is superior to the state of the art methods.

 ## References